wuest/minitest-proptest/README.md

 ## Requirements

-`minitest-proptest` is designed to work with Minitest 5.0 or greater.
+Minitest-Proptest is designed to work with Minitest 5.0 or greater.
 Non-EOL Rubies are tested to work; older rubies may work as well.

 ## License